ArmstrongCyberops/Linux-notes/README.md

 - Where application binaries (the equivalent of executables in Microsoft Windows or applications in macOS) reside.

+## /lib
+- Where you’ll find libraries (shared programs that are similar to Windows DLLs).

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 ## notes
-I will continue to add to this repo as I progress my journey in Linux and cybersecurity
+I will continue to add to this repo as I progress my journey in Linux and cybersecurity.